braop/GitHubActions/README.md

         apk-file: app/build/outputs/apk/release/app-release.apk
 ```

+The google-play.json file is a JSON-formatted file that contains the credentials for the Google Play Developer API.
+To obtain this file, you'll need to follow these steps:

+    Go to the Google Play Developer Console: https://play.google.com/apps/publish/

+    Click on the Gear icon in the top right corner and select Developer account.

+    Select the app you want to use with the Google Play Developer API.

+    Go to Settings > API access.

+    Click on the Create service account button.

+    Fill in the required information and click on the Create button.

+    Download the google-play.json file.

+    Store the google-play.json file in your GitHub repository and make sure it is stored securely as a secret.

+Note: You'll need to have the necessary permissions to access the Google Play Developer Console and create a service account for the Google Play Developer API.

 ###### Create a secret in your repository

 In GitHub, you can create a secret in your repository by following these steps: